-- Be absolutely sure you have the latest STABLE Xcode version (Make sure you are NOT using Xcode Beta)
+- Be absolutely sure you have the latest STABLE Xcode version (Make sure you are using Xcode 14.1 or latest)

-- Run “yarn install && cd ios && pod install && ls” in the root folder of the downloaded project
+- Run “yarn install && cd ios && pod install” in the root folder of the downloaded project

-- In Xcode, select the iOS simulator / device and build and run the app (Command + R)
+- Select the iOS simulator / device and build and run the app (Command + R)

 If this is the first time you are running an iOS project on your machine, you need to set up your environment first.
 We recommend you to follow the official Facebook documentation first, on how to run React Native CLI apps.
 There are a few prerequisites that are iOS specific (you don’t need them for Android):